cekehe/rappp/README.md

 This is the read me for the package rappp

-Functions to be added first:
+Functions to be added first (during course):

 Sofia - Bead count plot, first focus is to plot.

-August -
+August - Data visulaization

+Cicci - datatransformering

+Ideas for the future:

-Cicci - datatransformering, a-hIgG
+- a-hIgG plot

-Sofia testar push-pull

-Hälsning från GitHub (rad 16).
+- pairs2 (Cecilia, all axes on left and bottom sides)

+- colorful correlation values to pairs2 (Cecilia)